Fire-Safety Report Notification Procedure for On-Campus Housing Students

 - Value of property damage caused by a fire.

 - Must maintain a fire log that records any fire that occurred in an on-campus student housing facility, by date reported, written clearly, easily understood and includes the nature, date, time and general location of each fire.
 An entry, or an addition to an entry, must be made within two business days of the receipt of information.
 The fire log for the most recent 60-day period must be open to public inspection during normal business hours.
 Any portion of the log older than 60 days must be available within two business days of a request for public inspection.

 - Relevant definitions.

 - Equipment and electrical appliances.
 Use of electrical appliances such as toasters, frying pans, sandwich grills, George Foreman-like indoor-grills, hot plates, waffle irons, or other cooking devices are prohibited in areas other than residence hall or suite kitchens because of fire safety regulations.
 Small coffee pots are permitted in rooms.
 Use of halogen lights, floor lamps with plastic shades, and space heaters not provided by the University are also prohibited.
 All power strips, extension cords and adapters must be UL approved and due to fire risk, only one power strip, extension cord or adapter may be used per outlet.
-The Office of Residence Life reserves the right to remove any unauthorized or dangerous electrical appliances.
+Residence Life reserves the right to remove any unauthorized or dangerous electrical appliances.
 Refrigerators are permitted in student rooms, but may not exceed 4.2 cubic feet.
 Microwave conventional ovens are permitted, but may not exceed 900 watts.
 Air conditioners must be provided by Residence Life.
 University-provided microwave/pizza ovens are allowed in kitchens of Starin suites only.

 - Flammable materials/explosives.
 Explosives, fireworks, gasoline or any other flammable materials that might create a hazard are not permitted in residence halls.
 Possession or use of such materials is a violation of state law and may result in referral to University Police and/or disciplinary action by the University.
 Use of such explosives may also result in immediate cancellation of the residence hall contract.